djlucas/initd/profile.md

 **Service Activation:**
 1. Timer expires
-2. Check if supervisor socket exists (`/run/initd/supervisor.sock`)
+2. Check if supervisor control socket exists (`/run/initd/supervisor.sock`)
 3. If yes: send activation request to supervisor
 4. If no: exec service directly or use `systemctl start foo`